-This is one of the most northeastern points in Catalonia.
+One of the most northeastern points in Catalonia is called Cap de Creus.
 The northern wind is legendary.
 Tramontana can be so strong that it has its own name and can sweep you off the ground.
 Stop here for the cool café where you can grab a beer or a coffee.

-This little bar has a lot of history for my husband and I. He and his brother owned it years ago, just after they graduated from high school.
+L'Hort d'en Minguets is a little bar with a lot of history for my husband and I. He and his brother owned it years ago, just after they graduated from high school.
 It was the after-hours hang out for the staff of elBulli, so that's how he became friends with owners Ferran and Albert Adria and eventually ended up working for them.
 It continued to be the spot for elBulli staff all the way up until the restaurant closed.
 It was always my favorite spot to hang out with friends and grab a beer after work.

 My favorite beach in the area for its crystal clear water and sand instead of the pebbles found on most of the other tiny calas.
 It's protected from the wind, so the weather always seems to be a little nicer than anywhere else in Roses, but perhaps that's just because I'm usually sitting with my feet in the sand, enjoying a glass of rosé at one of the beachfront restaurants.
 Almadraba is my piece of heaven, and also where Felix grew up swimming on a daily basis.
 If only we were all so lucky!